 Defining the scope: The first step is to analyze the problem or need for which the app will provide a solution.
 In this case, allowing users the convenience of placing online food orders from restaurants and getting them delivered to their location.
 The various features and functions should also be considered so that the scope of the design can be determined.

 Understanding the process: Analyzing the existing apps or competitors gives a clear understanding of the app content as well as processes, providing insights into the direction that the development should take.
 Additionally, it allows identifying any existing gaps that the new app can fulfil.

 Building wireframe, prototype, and design: In the initial stage of the app development wireframe help to present the basic architecture of the app in terms of design and content, based on which the layout and design can be planned.
 The final stage in the design process is to create a prototype or a mock-up that shows how the app will look once it’s developed.

 Before designing the user interface of the app, in addition to following the colour and design preference of the client, it’s essential to review the existing food delivery apps to ensure that the design and the colour scheme of the new app has a unique identity.

 Factors affecting the development cost

-The cost of developing an app like GrubHub can vary depending on the platform, features and other factors.
+The Food Ordering app development cost for an app like GrubHub can vary depending on the platform, features and other factors.

 Platform choice: The platform for which the food app is being developed can affect the overall cost.
 Firstly, it’s essential to decide whether to opt for a mobile or web-based online food order and delivery system.
 Additionally, for a mobile app, one should choose the platforms on which the app will be available – iOS, Android or both.